About

 Stretch of water body from old light house near Batighar to Maipura river mouth was declared as Gahirmatha Marine Sanctuary in 1997.
 This is world’s largest known rookery of Olive Ridley sea turtle.
 Mass congregation of Olive Ridley turtles for mating and nesting enthralls both the scientists and nature lovers throughout the world.
 It was the rarity of mass congregation and the cruelty meted out to these innocent marine creatures which paved the way for creation of Gahirmatha (Marine) Wildlife Sanctuary.

 Gahirmatha Sanctuary has a stretch of virgin beach from Barunei mouth to Ekakula.
-This huge beach stretch is accessible at a few places – Habalikhati (or Habalikuti) and Pentha being the most prominent.
-Pollution free, serene surrounding, casuarinas trees doting beach stretch at several places and flat bed – all these make the beach a treat for tourists and beach lovers.
+This huge beach stretch is accessible at a few places – Habalikhati and Pentha being the most prominent ones.
+Pollution free, serene surrounding, casuarinas trees doting beach stretch at several places and flat bed – all these make the beaches a treat for tourists and beach lovers.

 The total area of the sanctuary is 1435 Square Kilometer which includes 1408 Square Kilometer of water body and 27 Square Kilometer of land mass including reserve forests, mud flats and accreted sand bars.
 Core area of the sanctuary consists of 725.50 Square Kilometer and the buffer zone accounts for 709.50 Square Kilometer.
 The entire sanctuary area comes within the revenue district of Kendrapara.

-One can visit Habalikuti to get a glimpse of Gahirmatha.
-This can be accessed by boat only.
-There are forest accommodations available at Habalikuti.
-Once can enjoy the beach and also enjoy the forest area running parallel to the beach.
-Some good bird sightings are also possible at Habalikuti.
+You can enjoy the stunning beach and also the forest area that run parallel to the beach.
+Some good bird sightings are also possible at Habalikhati.